Sponsored link

 Spending his early life as a photographer and event producer who traveled the world, Michael, 70, took over both newspapers from founder and west side legend Paul Kozakiewicz in 2019, after working for him as a writer, photographer, and editor—right in the continuing digital deluge (he’s the one who got both publications online), and just before COVID hit.
 For the past seven years, he’s kept the paper on the stands and several local media people employed.
 It was a heroic act: The amount of care that takes is enormous.

-I don’t know about plans for the future of the publications, but from the Sunset Dunes kerfuffle and looming D4 supervisor election to the thriving arts and food scene out that way, the Outside Lands neighborhoods are an essential part of the city that deserve the coverage Michael has continued so far.
+It has just been announced that features editor Megan Roberson will take over both papers.
+From the Sunset Dunes kerfuffle and looming D4 supervisor election to the thriving arts and food scene out that way, the Outside Lands neighborhoods are an essential part of the city that deserve the deep coverage Michael has valiantly continued so far.
 Please donate to the GoFundMe if you can.

 48 Hills welcomes comments in the form of letters to the editor, which you can submit here.
 We also invite you to join the conversation on our FacebookTwitter, and Instagram